bixvongoeler/a4_cs/README.md

 # CS131 A4 Sudoku Solver - WIP
 #### Bix von Goeler

-_A Project for the Class CS131 Artificial Intellegence at Tufts University_

 This project implements a Sudoku solver by turning the puzzle into a constraint satisfaction problem (CSP).
 The project includes a GUI for visualizing the solving process.